Enhancing Induction, Training, and Employee Communication Strategies

 Hi,

-In my company we have a policy of 15 days training, in which if the selected employee is not able to perform up to a certain level then he will be fired with no salary of 15 days.
+In my company, we have a policy of 15 days of training.
+If the selected employee is unable to perform up to a certain level, they will be terminated without receiving 15 days' worth of salary.

 Dinesh Divekar